tkngch/publication-resources/README.md

 # Publication Resources
-Here, you can find the data, the script and, if the license allows, the published article.
+Here, you can find the data, the scripts and, where the license allows, the published articles.

 ## License